-Published in June 2017, the EAC administers the biennial Election Administration and Voting Survey (EAVS) to collect state-by-state data on the administration of federal elections.
-The EAVS reports include data on the ability of civilian, military, and overseas citizens to successfully cast a ballot and contains the most comprehensive, nationwide data about election administration in the United States.
-It is a survey of all States, the District of Columbia, Guam, Puerto Rico, American Samoa, and the U.S. Virgin Islands.
-Since 2014 this data has been combined into one report.
-Prior to 2014, the data were presented in three reports – the National Voter Registration Act (NVRA) report, the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) report, and the Election Day Survey.
-In addition, in 2008 the EAC began administering the Statutory Overview, which asks states a series of open-ended questions about their election laws, definitions, and procedures.
-On this page you will find links to all 2016 EAVS, NVRA, UOCAVA, and Statutory Overview data.
+Since 2014 this data has been combined into a single report.
+Prior to 2014, the data was presented in three reports – the National Voter Registration Act (NVRA) report, the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) report, and the Election Day Survey.
+Additionally, in 2008 the EAC began administering the Statutory Overview survey alongside the EAVS, which asked states a series of open-ended questions about their election laws, definitions, and procedures.
+For 2018, the Statutory Overview has been replaced with the Election Administration Policy Survey (Policy Survey).

-2016 Election Administration and Voting Survey Data Interactive
+- 2018 Election Administration and Voting Survey Instrument